How Freelancers Get Deposits (Let’s ask them)

 Note: It sounds like automation has made Karen’s business much more efficient.
 You might want to ask her about that.

-Freelancers and agency owners, you can learn more about managing your money in my book, How to Start a Successful Creative Agency.
-It’s the essential business guide for graphic designers, copywriters, filmmakers, photographers, and programmers.
+Freelancers and agency owners, you can learn more about managing your money in my books.

 The book is packed with useful information to help creatives start and grow their business.